Himalayan Yoga Academy

 Three Gunas

-Guna is a Sanskrit word which can be said as “quality, peculiarity, attribute, or tendency.”
-Also In yoga and Ayurveda, a guna is a tattva or element of reality that can affect our psychological, emotional and energetic states.
+Guna is a Sanskrit word that can be said as “quality, peculiarity, attribute, or tendency.”
+Also In yoga and Ayurveda, a guna is a tattva or element of reality that can affect our psychological, emotional, and energetic states.
 There are three gunas.
-They are One guna can be responsible for only one kind of manifestations , just as one flower seed can give birth to only one type of flower.
+They are One guna can be responsible for only one kind of manifestation, just as one flower seed can give birth to only one type of flower.
 Two gunas will always be opposing and negating each other, like day and night, sun and shade.
 With three gunas the possibility of myriads of existences results, and therefore, a fourth is not necessary.

 The balanced form of the three gunas is known as Prakriti.
-The gunas constitute prakriti and are not mere attributes.
-The combination of the three gunas; sattwa, rajas and tamas, leads to the concept of Prakriti as a force, as dynamism.
+The gunas constitute Prakriti and are not mere attributes.
+The combination of the three gunas; sattva, rajas, and tamas, leads to the concept of Prakriti as a force, as dynamism.
 Prakriti cannot be conceived of without the three gunas.
-According to Samkhya, Prakriti is a substance or dravya, comprised of the three gunas, which allow realization and cognition.
-In every manifest object these three gunas exist in the form of existence and give rise to understanding or knowledge, and form that we infer the existence of Prakriti.
+Samkhya describes Prakriti as a substance or dravya, made up of the three gunas, which enable realization and cognition.
+In every manifest object, these three gunas exist in the form of existence and give rise to understanding or knowledge, and form that we infer the existence of Prakriti.

 The three gunas are subtle and imperceptible.
 Knowledge of the gunas can be obtained only through anumana, inference.
-The existence of sattwa, rajas, and tamas is recognized or inferred from the presence of prakasha, light kriya, motion, sthiti, stability, respectively.
-Sattwa gives birth to the feeling of sukha or pleasure, rajas to the feeling of dukha or pain, and tamas to the feeling of udasina, passivity or indifference.
+We recognize or infer the existence of sattwa, rajas, and tamas from the presence of Prakasha (light), kriya (motion), and sthiti (stability), respectively.
+Sattwa gives birth to the feeling of sukha or pleasure, rajas to the feeling of dukha or pain, and tamas to the feeling of udasina, passivity, or indifference.
 This classification is given in the Samkhya Karika as follows:

 Sattvam Laghu prakaashakamishtamupashthambhakam chalam cha rajah;